 objects/network-parameters

 Longest direct distance - By inspecting the network, determine which two nodes are furthest apart and how many connections it takes to tie them together.
-In a network of 6 nodes the furthest any two nodes could be from each other is 5 links.
-In the example lake network shown above, the central role of the surface water and metalimnion reduce this distance to only 3steps; the shortest distance from stream1 to the hypolimnion is 3 links.
+In a network of 7 nodes the furthest any two nodes could be from each other is 6 links.
+In the example lake network shown above the maximum distance is 3 (from P1 to H2).

 Connectivity - The connectivity is the number of links as a porportion of the theoretically possible number of links.
-In this approach I am not allowing internal links (for example from stream1 to stream1) which means that the number of possible links is (number_of_compartments)*(number_of_compartments -1).
+In this approach we are not allowing internal links (for example from P1 to P1) which means that the number of possible links is (number_of_compartments)*(number_of_compartments -1).
 In our example this is

 and see for example -- foodweb network